-Facepunch Studios might have just shipped S&box, but that hasn’t slowed the relentless rhythm of Rust's latest update.
-Just as reliable as the tides or your neighbors' midnight raids, this month’s patch delivers exactly what the community expects: more reasons to fight and more ways to lose everything.
+Facepunch Studios may have just shipped S&box, but that hasn't slowed the relentless rhythm of development for one of survival gaming's biggest titles.
+This month’s patch delivers exactly what the community expects: more reasons to fight and more ways to lose everything.
 Titled "Upgrade hard, raid harder," the release focuses on overhauling base progression while introducing a chaotic new weapon system that promises to shake up long-range combat.

 The Upgrade Hard, Raid Harder Patch